 Full-time MBA programs have some required coursework but often allow students to choose a concentration and elective courses during their studies.
-Maryville University’s online Master of Business Administration is customizable, enabling students to focus on specific disciplines such as cybersecurity, human resources management, marketing, and project management.
+Maryville University’s online MBA is customizable, enabling students to focus on specific disciplines such as cybersecurity, human resources management, marketing, and project management.
 Having this specialized knowledge gives Maryville graduates an advantage in the job market.

 Executive MBA students are typically required to have at least five years of managerial experience before they enter their degree programs.
 By the time they’re finished with the EMBAs, graduates are ready to move up the company ladder, stepping into senior management or executive roles in their current fields.

 MBA students are normally earlier in their careers than EMBA candidates.
 Their education is both theoretical and practical, with opportunities to choose from an array of specialized concentrations that allow them to focus their careers.
 Through their course of study, they also develop a complete understanding of business management, giving them the advanced skills to pursue managerial or executive positions.

 Executive MBA vs. MBA: Which Is Right for You?